-Cyberstalking is an offense that’s closely related to stalking.
+Cyberstalking is an offense that’s closely related to Stalking / Aggravated Stalking.
 Though it’s charged as harassment under Texas Penal Code Section 42.07, it directly precedes the statute governing stalking in the same chapter.

-To prove cyberstalking, the prosecutor must prove you intended to harass, embarass, alarm, torment, annoy, or abuse someone while engaging in one of the following acts:
+To prove to cyberstalk, the prosecutor must prove you intended to harass, embarrass, alarm, torment, annoy, or abuse someone while engaging in one of the following acts: